brian-arnold/brian-arnold.github.io/pages/resources/datascience/datascience.md

 # Data Science

-Although the topics below may seem like a lot, you **do not** need to be an expert in any of them in order to accomplish your research goals.
+Although the topics below may seem like a lot, you **do not** need to be an expert in any of them in order to do research.
 A little familiarity with each topic will get you most (if not all) of the way there, so I try to only highlight the most important points.

 - [Conda](/resources/datascience/conda)